TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 ## Preamble
 The data cleaning step of this tutorial is broadly applicable to any workflow and errs on the conservative side with multiple quality checks.
-Once the data is cleaned, there are many ways to proceed with alignment. here we using Salmon, an efficient psuedo-alignment program.
+Once the data is cleaned, there are many ways to proceed with alignment. here we use Salmon, an efficient psuedo-alignment program.

 ## Setting up your environment
 This tutorial uses open-source bioinformatics tools and R.